-When you take your child to the dentist in Chino, Chino Hills, Claremont, Norco, Eastvale, Corona, and the surrounding communities, you may wonder if sedation dentistry for children is the right option for your child.
-There are a few things you need to know about this process to help you make the most informed decision for your child.
-Dental sedation is only intended to reduce the child’s anxiety and discomfort during dental visits.
-In some cases, like with, oral sedation or nitrous oxide, the child may become drowsy or less active while sedated, but this will quickly desist after the procedure is completed.
+When taking your child to the dentist in Chino, Chino Hills, Claremont, Norco, Eastvale, Corona, and the surrounding communities, you may wonder if sedation dentistry is the best option for your child.
+There are a few things we would like you to know about this process to help you make the most informed decision.

-Most pediatric dentists have several sedation options available, and each one comes with its own particular benefits.
-The dentist will assess the medical history of the child, the expected duration of the procedure, and the child’s comfort level before recommending a method of sedation.
+There are several kinds of sedation options available, and each one comes with its own set of risks and benefits.
+Our pediatric dentists will assess medical history, the anticipated duration of the procedure, and each child’s level of comfort before recommending a method of sedation.

-Nitrous oxide – The pediatric dentist may recommend nitrous oxide (more commonly known as “laughing gas”) for children who exhibit particular signs of nervousness or anxiety.
-Nitrous oxide is delivered via a mask, which is placed over the child’s nose, and combined with oxygen – meaning that the child can comfortably breathe in through the nose and out through the mouth.
+Nitrous oxide – Our pediatric dentists may recommend nitrous oxide, also known as laughing gas, for children who are exceptionally nervous.
+Nitrous oxide is delivered via a small mask that is placed over the child’s nose, and combined with oxygen – meaning that the child can comfortably breathe in through the nose and out through the mouth.
 It is important to note that nitrous oxide does not put the child to sleep.
 The child is fully conscious and fully awake for the entire appointment.

 Is Sedation Dentistry for Children Safe?

 If you have questions or concerns about sedation dentistry for children in Chino Hills and the surrounding areas, please contact your pediatric dentist at Kids Dental Specialists today.